inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

           rdfs:comment "Pet Rock est un jouet de collection fabriqué en 1975 par le directeur de la publicité Gary Dahl."@fr .
         ```

-- Explicitly provided language tags on textual information can be used by libraries to
+- Explicitly provided language tags on textual information can be used by
-  automatically provide internationalized UI elements, or error messages, or any human-readable
+  libraries to automatically provide internationalized UI elements, or error
-  information.
-For example, the Inrupt Artifact Generator can generate source code from RDF vocabs
+  messages, or any human-readable information.
+For example, the Inrupt
+  Artifact Generator can generate source-code from RDF vocabs that provides
-  that provides easy and direct access to these translations:
+  easy and direct access to these translations, such as this example that
+  displays the Spanish comment associated with the 'shininess' property
+  defined in Inrupt's example Pet Rock vocabulary:

     ```javascript
-    import { PET } from "@inrupt/example-pet-vocab";
+    import { PET_ROCK } from "@inrupt/generated-vocab-pet-rock";

-    console.log(PET.PetRock.asLanguage("fr").comment);
+    console.log(PET_ROCK.shininess.asLanguage("es").comment);
     ```

 ### Prefixes